-As a Seattle resident, this part of Walla Walla, Washington, an area famous for growing sweet onions looked the way I expected:
+As a Seattle resident, this field in Walla Walla, Washington, an area famous for growing sweet onions, looked the way I expected.

 Downtown Walla Walla was a different story.
 We visited Walla Walla last September and found the streets lined with winery tasting rooms.
 Walla Walla's wine industry grew from 20 wineries in 2000 to 140 in 2014 (1) and several have tasting rooms in downtown Walla Walla.